djb15/arm-emulator-gui/README.md

 is defining the in-project shortcut commands, therefore when we use `yarn run <stript_key>` is equivalent to calling `<script_value>`.
 For example, in the root of the project, running in the terminal `yarn run launch` is equivalent to running `electron .`.
-Go on define your own shortcuts for commands that you use frequently (not-necessary, but can automate development).

 ### `webpack.config.js`